marten-de/projects-md/mchess/README.md

 ### Quick Start Guide

-Python3 needs to be already installed on your system.
+Python3 needs to be already installed on your system and your system must know its path.
+Updating the PATH if that is not the case will differ depending on your system, so I can't describe it here.

 All modules used by this project also need to be installed.
 If you don't already have them, you can run the following code from the console while in the mchess directory: